anderstorstensson/sharkdata-r-download/README.md

+# Repository Archived

+This repository has been archived as SHARKdata has been replaced by a new API.
+For accessing data via the new API, please refer to [SHARK4R](https://github.com/sharksmhi/SHARK4R).

 # sharkdata-r-download
 Access physical-chemical, phytoplankton, picoplankton and chlorophyll data from the [SHARKdata](https://sharkdata.smhi.se/) API using R. The data are also available in the web-interface at [SHARKweb](https://sharkweb.smhi.se/hamta-data/).